spm/spm-docs/docs/courses/index.md

     Information and course materials can be accessed from the menu on this page.

 ??? note "Does the course count towards any credits for my MSc or postgraduate course?"
     Yes, if you are a UCL student.
-Students, however, must ensure they attend each session to claim these credits.
+Students must register and log their attendance via Inkpath to claim these credits.

 ??? note "Can I pay for the course other than by credit or debit card?"
     Payment for the course is by debit or credit card only.